-Need to Learn Windows Internals, Drivers, or File System Minifilters?
+Need to Learn Windows OS Internals, or How to Write and Debug Drivers or File System Minifilters?

 You’ve come to the right place.

 OSR teaches public and private seminars about Windows driver development, file system development, minifilter development, debugging, crash dump analysis, forensics, and Windows internals.
-Public seminar presentations are regularly scheduled around the world, including regular presentations at OSR’s dedicated Seminar Space at our offices in Manchester, NH.
-Customized, private presentations are also available to corporate clients at their location or, optionally, at our Seminar Space.
+Public seminar presentations are regularly scheduled and hosted online by a live instructor at OSR’s dedicated training facility at our offices in Manchester, NH.
+Customized, private presentations are also available in a similar format to corporate clients.

 The following are our most popular seminars:

 Our most popular seminar.
 Learn the latest model for developing device and filter drivers for Windows.

 - Writing WDF Drivers II: Advanced Implementation Techniques

 Picking up from where our WDF seminar ends, this seminar explores the practical side of creating drivers for high performing and more complex uses.